Stereotypes of South Asians: Cultural stereotypes

 British sociologists Mike O'Donnell and Sue Sharpe studied British Asian students and came to similar conclusions regarding problems faced by Asian youths at lower class schools.
-Whereas Black British students were respected and admired by their White British peers as "macho," Asian youths had trouble gaining this same kind of respect and status.
-O'Donnell and Sharpe found that many Asian youths are stereotyped as weaklings, warriors or as a patriarch.
+Whereas Black British students were respected by their White British peers as "more confrontational", Asian youths had trouble gaining this same kind of respect and status.
+O'Donnell and Sharpe found that many Asian youths are stereotyped as non-confrontational, warriors or as a patriarch.

-The weakling stereotype, found in the UK and English speaking territories, refers to the idea that South Asians are conformists, intelligent, lacking in athletic ability and non-confrontational.

-The warrior stereotype is growing in the United Kingdom.
-Some Brits stereotype Sikhs as warriors and Muslims as inbred, as opposed to the rest of the South Asian community who are generally viewed as Buddhist pacifists or intellects.
+During the period of British rule, colonial officials stereotyped Sikhs and Muslims as "martial races", which historians argue influence modern-day perceptions of South Asians in the UK.
 The Warrior stereotype has become the replacement for the Thug stereotype.
-During Colonial Era, South Asian criminals were referred as Thugs due to the presence of the Thuggee syndicate.
+During the colonial era, South Asian criminals were referred as thugs due to the presence of the Thuggee syndicate.
 The word thug originates from the syndicate and was originally used as a term for South Asian criminals.
-Due to the African-American hip-hop group adopting the name Thug Life, the word Thug is no longer associated with South Asian criminals.
+Due to the African-American hip-hop group adopting the name Thug Life, the word thug is no longer associated with South Asian criminals.
 Many South Asian youths are often caricatured as rebelling against a society which stereotypes them as a model minority, as well as against their perceived strict upbringing.

 This has fed the stereotype that Pakistanis and Bangladeshis are more aggressive and form gangs.
 They are then further stereotyped as having poor social skills, being unable to speak to ordinary White British people and have poor listening skills.

-Since post 9/11 and 7/7, South Asians Muslims (Particularly those of Bangladeshi and Pakistani origin and in many cases of Indian origin), have been stereotyped as anti-Western and/or extremists.
+Since the events of 9/11 and 7/7, South Asian Muslims (Particularly those of Bangladeshi and Pakistani origin and in many cases of Indian origin), have been stereotyped as being anti-Western and/or extremists.
 This may have contributed to increased tensions with ethnic and religious groups in the West.
 In some cases even members of Hindu and Sikh community are stereotyped as terrorists in the West.
-This is normally due to the fact that even though the West leads in figures of literacy, the people of South Asia in particular are known to be highly informed on international issues and have more awareness of the World matters.

 Following a number of high-profile controversies about the proportion of men of South Asian heritage found to be involved in child sexual exploitation, South Asian Muslims (particularly those of Pakistani origin) have often been stereotyped as sexual groomers.

 In literary studies, critics such as Homi Bhabha and Rey Chow have theorized that cultural stereotypes prevail because they work through repetition and ambivalence, easily shifting between contradictory meanings.
 Thus in colonial culture the 'native' or 'ethnic' is stereotyped as sly and indolent, lascivious and impotent.
 More recently, scholars such as Mrinalini Chakravorty have considered how contemporary fiction from and about South Asia traffics in stereotypes.